robmarkcole/HASS-Machinebox-Facebox/README.md

 # HASS-Machinebox-Facebox
-**This component has been merged into HA 0.70, but it can be used as a custom component ONLY with HA 0.69 in the meantime**

 Home-Assistant component for face detection (number of faces) and identification (recognising trained faces) using [facebox](https://machineboxio.com/docs/facebox/teaching-facebox).
+The stable version of the component is added to Home-Assistant, and this repo should be considered development.

 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).